 Recipe: Peanut Butter Balls

 Tired of not knowing what to nibble on when your need for a healthy snack strikes?
-Whip up a batch of our dietitian’s Peanut Butter Balls.
-They’re a little sweet, a lot nutty — and definitely delicious.
+Whip up a batch of our dietitian’s peanut butter balls.

 You know you want a snack.
-Need a snack.
-Something sweet, but that will still keep you energized to power through?
+No you NEED a snack.
+You want something sweet, but also something that will keep you energized and won’t make you crash later.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy